-Shutterstock may be one of the best microstock websites with its collection of over 76,860,881 royalty-free stock high-quality, vetted stock images, video, and music, but not only is it one of the biggest collections, it is one of the best available to photo buyers because of its variety and quality.
+Shutterstock may be one of the best microstock websites with its collection of over 76,860,881 royalty-free stock high-quality, vetted stock images, video, and music, but not only is it one of the biggest collections, but it is also one of the best available to photo buyers because of its variety and quality.

 The content model for Shutterstock plans and pricing is based on a subscription model that allows buyers looking for multiple images for commercial or editorial use an easy way to purchase photos on a monthly basis instead of per image.
-Luckily for those on a tighter budget, their sister site Bigstock, offers buyers in need of a single image, or just a few, a better alternative to buy piecemeal.
+Luckily for those on a tighter budget, their sister site Bigstock, offers buyers in need of a single image, or just a few, a better alternative to buying piecemeal.

 15% Coupon Code for Shutterstock's Footage Packs